 Photo by David Lintern, taken at Beinn Bhuidhe

 We have campaigned for many years against the proliferation of hill tracks which have been built in fragile upland areas and cause undue damage to the environment and landscape.
 Such tracks are covered by permitted development rights if they’re built for agriculture or forestry purposes but we’ve been concerned their main use is often for shooting or stalking purposes.
 However, even tracks built under planning consent are of concern if they aren’t well-constructed, especially those related to some hydro schemes where the ground isn’t properly restored afterwards.
-Together with partners in LINK Hilltracks group, we’re interested in gathering evidence of this issue and invite members to send us photos of problematic tracks.
+Together with partners in LINK Hilltracks group, we’re gathering evidence of this issue by monitoring planning authority websites and inviting members to send us photos of problematic tracks.

 We support hydro-electric power schemes in appropriate locations as relatively low-impact renewable sources of energy.
 Local run-of-the-river schemes which have been given planning consent should have limited impact on the environment or landscape around them, once the construction phase is over.
 However, we have become increasingly aware of tracks which haven’t been well-built or where restoration works haven’t been carried out afterwards in accordance with planning conditions set by the local authority.
 We are gathering evidence of such tracks and passing this on to the relevant planning authority so that enforcement action may be taken.